interopxyz/BitmapPlus/README.md

 # BitmapPlus
-A bitmap plugin for Grasshopper 3d
+A bitmap manipulation plugin for Grasshopper 3d